Ladvien/ladvien.github.io/_posts/2017-7-8-get-myfitness-pal-data-python.md

 This wonderful little library is written and provided by CoddingtonBear.

-I figure, I'd write a Python script to scrap the data, save it to a CSV, create an SQL-R script to join the nutrition and weight information, use ggplot to plot the data, save the plot as a PNG, and then copy this plot to a dedicated spot ony Ladvien.com.
+I figure, I'd write a Python script to scrap the data, save it to a CSV, create an SQL-R script to join the nutrition and weight information, use ggplot to plot the data, save the plot as a PNG, and then copy this plot to a dedicated spot on Ladvien.com.
 Lastly, I'd write a bash script to run every night and update the graph.
 Simples!

-And c'mon, open a webpage is _a lot_ easier than clicking twice.
+And c'mon, opening a webpage is _a lot_ easier than tapping twice.

 Well, after a few hours of coding, I've got the first step of the project complete.